Quantum natural gradient generalised to noisy and non-unitary circuits: Introduction

+The second term above was dropped in ref.~\cite{samimagtime} and global phase gauge was enforced by the introduction of a quantum gate (see, e.g., Eq.~(4) in~\cite{cheng2010quantum} for an intuitive explanation)~\footnote{ The second term in Eq.~\eqref{amatrix_def} vanishes when the global phase evolution under variations of the parameters is zero.
+For example, ref.~\cite{samimagtime} dropped this term and ensured zero global phase evolution through the introduction of a single redundant gate.
+However, generally one needs to take into account global phase evolution and McLachlan’s variational principle was therefore modified in ref.~\cite{xiaotheory} where Eq.~(14) includes the second term due to global phase evolution.
+Further details are also discussed in Sec.~4.1.3 of~\cite{hackl2020geometry} }.
+In the following we will consistently use the short-hand notation throughout this paper $\partial_k \psi := \tfrac{\partial \psi(\underline{\theta})}{\partial \theta_k} $.

-This update rule and the matrix $\matra$ in Eq.~\eqref{imagtimeUpdate} have been originally derived in refs. \cite{McArdle2019,XYuan2019} to simulate the imaginary time evolution of a pure state vector
+The update rule in Eq.~\eqref{imagtimeUpdate} was originally derived in refs. \cite{samimagtime,xiaotheory} to simulate the imaginary time evolution of a pure state vector

 using a variational quantum circuit that can efficiently estimate both $\matra$ and $\underline{g}$.
-The exact evolution in Eq.~\eqref{imagevo} converges to the ground state of the system for $t \rightarrow \infty$ if $|\psi_0 \rangle$ has a non-zero overlap with the ground state.
+The exact evolution in Eq.~\eqref{imagevo} converges to the ground state of the system for $t \rightarrow \infty$ if $|\psi_0 \rangle$ has a non-zero overlap with the ground state -- hence it is guaranteed to avoid local minima given a sufficiently deep ansatz circuit.
+We also note that quantum natural gradient and imaginary time evolution are not Hessian-based Newton optimisations of the energy surface as discussed in \cite{quantumnatgrad}: While the quantum Fisher information can be related to a Hessian matrix in special cases, e.g., the classical Fisher information is the Hessian of a KL-divergence, it is not the Hessian of the energy surface as it makes no reference to the cost function.

-As noted earlier, the matrix $\matra$ was recently independently derived~\cite{quantumnatgrad} and shown to be equivalent to the Fubini-Study metric tensor \cite{study1905kurzeste,fubini1904sulle,wilczek1989geometric} which is a metric tensor in complex vector spaces.
-Its analogy to the classical Fisher information was also shown, i.e., $\matra = \cf/4$ if the state vector is isomorphic to a classical probability distribution $p( n |\underline{\theta} )$.
-In this case the state vector $\psi(\underline{\theta}) = \sum_n \sqrt{p( n |\underline{\theta} )} \, |n\rangle$ contains no phase information.
-This was shown to be analogous to the natural gradient optimisation from Eq.~\eqref{naturalgradEvo} which uses the classical Fisher information matrix $\cf$ as a metric tensor and is widely used in the context of machine learning \cite{amari1997neural,goodfellow2016deep,amari2000adaptive}.

 The above discussed methods were derived for idealised \emph{perfect} quantum circuits and pure states, and naively applying these equations might be suboptimal when noise is present.
-Fig.~\ref{introfig} (yellow) shows the trajectory of imaginary time evolution when circuit noise is zero and illustrates how this is suboptimal when the landscape changes due to noise.
-Our aim in this manuscript is to explicitly take into account imperfections in the optimisation.
-Moreover, our work is not restricted to classical probability distributions or to state vectors as in \cite{quantumnatgrad}, but is applicable to arbitrary quantum states as density matrices $\rho$.
+Fig.~\ref{introfig} (white) illustrates that our noise-aware protocol gives a remarkably accurate approximation of the quantum Fisher information, significantly better than emulating pure-state imaginary time evolution with experimental, noisy Hadamard-test circuits of ref.~\cite{samimagtime} (yellow).